 To be transparent, we do not sell Viking products.

 The Thermador and Miele units are manufactured in the same factory in Turkey.
-Miele has better crispers with Thermador being less expensive.
-They also have an elevated shelf.
+Miele has better crispers while Thermador just released all-new integrated refrigerators and columns.
+You can also customize the doors with movable bins and racks.

-You can buy two 24 inch units or one 30 inch and one 18 inch depending on how much refrigerator/freezer space you desire.
+You can buy two 24-inch units or a 30-inch refrigerator column and an 18-inch freezer, depending on how much refrigerator/freezer space you desire.

 As I said before, integrated is a better decorator option with panels, because you do not see it.
 You can still have the Pro look by purchasing stainless panels.